Proteas have a reputation for being tricky to grow, but if you follow a few simple guidelines, they’ll thrive in your garden.

-RELATED: Step-by-step rose pruning guide
+RELATED TO PRUNING PROTEAS: Step-by-step rose pruning guide

 Cut out any weak and damaged stems.
 This encourages the remaining stems to produce healthier, more vigorous growth.
 Never remove more than 50 percent of the plant’s leaves and leave about 15cm of healthy leafy stem on which new shoots can develop.

-For more about proteas, visit sanbi.org
+For more on growing and maintaining proteas, visit sanbi.org

 For more information and to buy proteas, try the following: